Tips for writing the best resume for an Accounting postion

 SUMMARY

 So, with all the above taken into account, what does an ideal CV look like?
 Take a look at our sample Resume Template here in our Job Seeker Toolkit.
 Putting in the extra time to format and proofread your CV will pay dividends, so don’t put it off!
-If you need assistance in perfecting your own CV or help in getting connected with great opportunities, then don’t hesitate to contact one of our specialist Recruiters today.
+Don’t hesitate to contact one of our specialist Recruiters for help to perfect your resume or getting connected with great opportunities.

 If you enjoyed reading this article, don’t forget to follow us on LinkedIn for all our latest articles.